-The international solidarity of the Palme Center is built on personal relations.
-These relations between different actors; employees of the Palme Center, member organisations, partner organisations and other international organisations, are the cornerstone of our work and should bare the hallmark of mutual respect and understanding.
-To those bound by the Code of Conduct, it is expected to be exemplary in this regard, and to be constructive and respectful in any conflict situation.
+The international solidarity work of the Palme Center is based on relationships.
+These relationships between various stakeholders; employees of the Palme Center, member and partner organisations and other international organisations, are the cornerstone of our work and should bare the hallmark of mutual respect and understanding.
+To those covered by the Code of Conduct, it is expected to be exemplary in this regard, and to be constructive and respectful in any conflict situation.
 It is incumbent upon all of us to be professional and do our utmost to enhance good relations.
-The financial, material and human resources of the Palme Center should be handled responsibly.
-To act responsibly is to act cost-effectively, with respect to individual rights and with due consideration to the environment.
+The financial, material and human resources of the Palme Center should be managed responsibly.
+To act responsibly is to act in a cost-effective manner, with respect to individual rights and with consideration to the environment.